ZeldOcarina/nu-dentistry/dental-implants.md

       can also make bone grafting surgery unnecessary since they need less supporting bone.
   - heading: HOW PAINFUL IS A DENTAL IMPLANT?
     content: Implants are relatively painless!
-Our wide array of anesthesia and sedation options thoroughly numb the area.
+Our wide array of anesthesia and <a href='/houston-tx/specialty-dentistry/sedation-dentistry/' target='_blank' class='paragraph-link'>sedation
+      options</a> thoroughly numb the area.
 Our dentists ensure you are never uncomfortable or nervous during any part of the procedure.
   superheading: ''
   heading: Frequently Asked Questions